Hermann Eisner

-Hermann Eisner (December 29, 1898 - September 18, 1969) was a member of the Wisconsin State Assembly from 1949 to 1950.
+Hermann Eisner (December 29, 1898 – September 18, 1969) was an Austrian American immigrant, farmer, and politician from Cross Plains, Wisconsin.
+He served two terms in the Wisconsin State Assembly, representing western Dane County from 1949 to 1953; he was elected to both terms as a member of the Democratic Party, but became a Republican in 1951 after the adjournment of the 70th Wisconsin Legislature.
+He also served as chairman of the town board of Cross Plains.

+Biography

+Eisner was a member of the Wisconsin State Assembly from 1949 to 1953.
 He was an unsuccessful candidate for the Wisconsin State Senate in 1956 and in the Republican primary for the Assembly in 1958.
 Eisner was born on December 29, 1898, in Austria.